arvigeus/AZ-204/Topics/App Service Web Apps.md

 |                                                | Settings that end with the suffix `\_EXTENSION_VERSION` |

 `x-ms-routing-name=`: `self` for production slot, `staging` for staging slot.

-By default, new slots are given a routing rule of `0%` (users won't randomly be transfered to other slot).

 By default, all client requests go to the production slot.
 You can route a portion of the traffic to another slot.
 The default rule for a new deployment slot is 0% (no random transfers to other slots).